3rd-4th June 2023 | KCRE, Agumbe

 Are lichens, plants, fungi, or algae?

-Where are they found and how do they grow?
+How do they look and where do they grow?

 What is their role in the ecosystem?